jasonm23/markdown-soma/README.md

 ```plaintext
 M-x markdown-soma-select-css-file
 ```

-_Note: the CSS style will apply after restarting `markdown-soma-mode`._
+_CSS styles will be applied after restarting `markdown-soma-mode`._

-To persist the setting add to your emacs init
+To persist the setting add to your Emacs init:

 ```
 (setq markdown-soma-custom-css "/path/to/your.css")
 ```

-You can select a [`highlightjs`][highlightjs] theme:
+You can select a [highlightjs] theme:

 ```plaintext
 M-x markdown-soma-select-highlight-theme
 ```

-To persist the setting add to your emacs init
+To persist the setting add to your Emacs init

 ```
 ;; Change "theme name" to the selected highlightjs theme.
 (setq markdown-soma-highlightjs-theme "theme name")
 ```
 ## Markdown support

-Soma converts markdown to HTML, using [pulldown-cmark][pulldown-cmark].
+Soma converts markdown to HTML, using [pulldown-cmark].
 It is 100% compliant with the common-markdown spec.

 ### Extensions